Serbo-Bulgarian War: Background

 The Serbian pretext was a minor border dispute, known as the Bregovo Dispute.
-The Timok River, which formed part of the border between the two countries, had slightly changed its course over the years.
+Timok, which formed part of the border between the two countries, was a river that had slightly changed its course over the years.
 As a result, a Serbian border guardhouse near the village of Bregovo had found itself on the Bulgarian bank of the river.
 After some denied requests from Bulgaria to evacuate the guardhouse, Bulgaria expelled the Serbian troops by force.